 Reading Comprehension

-The end goal of reading is to understand and comprehend what is read.
-Yet, many readers, especially those with learning disabilities or reading disorders like dyslexia, fail to achieve this goal.
 They bumble over words when reading out loud, panic when asked to read, avoid reading, and fail to understand what was read due to a lack of skills needed to make this an easy, enjoyable process.
+But don’t despair.

 Decoding involves the process of sounding out letters in words in order to create meaning.
 When a reader decodes, print turns to speech through the rapid matching of letters or combinations of letters (graphemes) to their sounds (phonemes).
-From there, the reader recognizes patterns that make syllables and words.
-This all happens in an automatic fashion, which is amazing if you think about it!

 Decoding involves a certain amount of code translation, which can be a daunting task for the dyslexic reader.
 For these kids, frustration and sometimes panic take over when they try to decode, causing the act of decoding itself to become even more difficult.
-These readers often resort to guessing at words or memorizing them as a last-ditch effort to sound out or decode.

 Obviously, these methods are haphazard at best!

-Kids who struggle to decode usually have poor comprehension skills.
+Kids who struggle to decode usually have poor reading comprehension skills.
 This is because decoding is such a difficult process for them.
 While they are so busy focusing on the process of decoding, these readers lose the “meaning” connection.
-This simply means that they are focusing too hard on the act of decoding because it is so laborious for them.
-As a result these kids lose sight of the meaning of what they just read.

 In addition, if decoding skills are poor, mistakes are made and words are read incorrectly.
 Misread words equate to incorrect meaning.
+Incorrect meaning equates to poor reading comprehension.
+It’s that simple.

 When kids, especially those with dyslexia, have strong decoding skills, reading comprehension is naturally strong, unless there’s another reason standing in the way, such as an auditory processing disorder.